 World Football Academy USA’s Verheijen is A Refreshingly Honest Coach Educator

 Headquartered in the Netherlands, with world-renowned coach Raymond Verheijen serving as CEO, the WFA services over 2,000 football specialists in more than 20 countries per year.
-This year, Verheijen is coming to do six sessions in the USA.
+January 2020, Verheijen is coming to do a special session in Baltimore.

 Youth Soccer News: The World Football Academy USA (WFA) is Raymond Verheijen organization dedicated to educating coaching and improving the quality of player development.